Palliative Care in La Crosse

 The mission of Palliative Care at Mayo Clinic Health System in La Crosse is to provide whole-person care for patients who are experiencing serious or life-threatening illness.
 Our goal is to prevent and relieve suffering, including pain and other symptoms of disease.
-Respecting the desires of patients—as well as their families and their caregivers—palliative care seeks to improve quality of life in the face of serious illness.
+Respecting the desires of patients, as well as their families and caregivers, palliative care seeks to improve quality of life in the face of serious illness.

 The Palliative Care team consists of an interdisciplinary group of physicians, advanced practice nurses, chaplains, licensed clinical social workers, pharmacists, physical and occupational therapists.
 Starting with their individual expertise, the group builds a care plan that carefully considers the unique needs of each patient.